 Contact lenses are medical devices and as such need to be fit and evaluated frequently to maintain healthy eyes.
-When fit well and used correctly, contact lenses offer significant advantages.
-At Horizon Eye Care & Optical, we fit contact lenses for common vision conditions such as near sightedness, far sightedness, astigmatism and presbyopia (when your reading becomes challenging).
-Our eye doctors enjoy fitting specialty contact lenses such as hybrid, gas permeable and sclerals for keratoconus, post LASIK or hard to fit corneas.
+When contacts fit well and are used correctly, contact lenses offer significant advantages.
+At Horizon Eye Care & Optical, we fit contact lenses for common vision conditions such as nearsightedness, farsightedness, astigmatism, and presbyopia (when your reading becomes challenging).
+Our eye doctors also fit specialty contact lenses such as hybrid, gas permeable and scleral for keratoconus, post LASIK or hard to fit corneas.
 We also offer orthokeratology for a safe, reversible alternative to LASIK.
-Learn more about orthokeratology.

 Drs.
 Alireza and Sana Somji are big proponents of daily disposable contact lenses.
 Do you like that fresh lens feeling when you open a new pack of contact lenses?
 Daily disposable contact lenses are for you!
-Pop them in in the morning, remove and throw them away in the evening; it’s as simple as that.
-Wear a fresh lens everyday.
-No cleaning or solution is necessary, and there’s no risk of contact lens overwear.
-Daily disposable contact lenses are available at our Sugar Land office for all refractive conditions (near sightedness, far sightedness, astigmatism and presbyopia).
+Pop them on in the morning, remove and throw them away in the evening; it’s as simple as that.
+Wear a fresh lens every day.
+No cleaning or solution is necessary, and there’s no risk of overwearing the contacts.
+Daily disposable contact lenses are available at our Sugar Land office for all refractive conditions (nearsightedness, farsightedness, astigmatism, and presbyopia).

-Sometime around the age of 40, most of us will begin to notice that our near vision is getting worse.
-We have to hold objects further away to see them clearly.
-This is a condition called Presbyopia.
+Around the age of 40, most of us will begin to notice that our nearsighted vision is getting worse.
+You may find yourself having to hold objects further away to see them more clearly.
+This condition is called Presbyopia.

-For contact lens wearers in Sugar Land, TX, there are basically 4 options: see distant objects well in both eyes and wear reading glasses, see well far away with one eye and close up with the other (called monovision), multifocal soft contact lenses, or bifocal contact lenses.
+For people that wear contact lenses, there are essentially 4 different types: you could, see distant objects well in both eyes and wear reading glasses, see well far away with one eye and close up with the other (called monovision), multifocal soft contact lenses, or bifocal contact lenses.
 The best options are multifocal or bifocal contact lenses.

 Bifocal contact lenses are available in rigid gas permeable materials and provide the clearest vision.